kantega/kson/readme.md

 This outputs `tl equals readTl  = true`.

 Note that the codecs are values.
 They can be passed safely around in your program, as they are immutable.
 You can store them as static instances in your classes for reuse, and combine them how you like.
-(Becase they are immutable) Did i mention everything is immutable?
+(Because they are immutable) Did I mention everything is immutable?
 Nothing unexpected will happen here.
 Ever.
 We promise.

 ##Behind the scenes
 ####or how to build an excellent library by combining many little parts
-Building this library was actually an excercise in teaching functional programming.
+Building this library was actually an exercise in teaching functional programming.
 If it served its purpose awaits to be seen.

-Our main fascination for functional programming arose when we discovered that functionally written programs have certain advantages over idiomatic java (commonly referred to as "objectoriented programming"):
+Our main fascination for functional programming arose when we discovered that functionally written programs have certain advantages over idiomatic Java (commonly referred to as "object oriented programming"):

  * The programs became smaller - less code to write and maintain
  * The programs became safer - fever exceptions, bugs and mistakes.
- * We found the functional paradigm was easier to reason about, and hence the architecture and design of our programs were improved (i know, it is subjective.
+ * We found the functional paradigm was easier to reason about, and hence the architecture and design of our programs were improved (I know, it is subjective.
 But try for yourself)

-By writing this library we wanted to demonstrate how easy it is to build a solid library - which beats all the jsonlibraries i know of regarding all aspects except runtime speed - by using only a limited set of buildingblocks.
+By writing this library we wanted to demonstrate how easy it is to build a solid library &mdash; which beats all the JSON libraries I know of regarding all aspects except runtime speed - by using only a limited set of building blocks.
-Now, the term " easy" is of course a bit misleadin.
-Its easy for us, but if you are not used to functions, then it might take some time to get used to.
+Now, the term " easy" is of course a bit misleading.
+It's easy for us, but if you are not used to functions, then it might take some time to get used to.
 But if you take your time a new world will reveal itself before your eyes.
 I absolutely, 100 percent, positively guarantee it! <sup>1</sup>

 <sup>1 Not a guarantee</sup>

 This library is built up by four distinct parts.
-Used by the others, and core to the library are the _data-objects_ (org.kantega.kson.json) that represent a json structure.
+Used by the others, and core to the library are the _data-objects_ (`org.kantega.kson.json`) that represent a JSON structure.
 To convert to and from character streams / strings one can use the _parser_ part.
-To navigate in the json structure you can employ the _lens_ part.
-And finally you can map json to your domain model by using the _codec_ part.
+To navigate in the JSON structure you can employ the _lens_ part.
+And finally you can map JSON to your domain model by using the _codec_ part.

 Here we explain how we built the codec.
-Althoug it is on the "highest level", we feel that it is a nice place to start learning.
+Although it is on the "highest level", we feel that it is a nice place to start learning.

-In idiomatic java (henceforth referred to as Objectoriented programming, or OO, even though many Smalltalkers would protest heavily upon that label) one usually thinks of a program of a graph of objects that collaborate.
+In idiomatic Java (henceforth referred to as _object oriented programming_, or OO, even though many Smalltalkers would protest heavily upon that label) one usually thinks of a program of a graph of objects that collaborate.
 A network of objects send messages or data to each other by calling each others functions.
 The object graph is often stored using some mapping that maps to some underlying store.
-When we act on the application, som object graph is restored, messages are submittet to the objects, and the objects are stored again.
+When we act on the application, some object graph is restored, messages are submitted to the objects, and the objects are stored again.

 In the Functional paradigm however, we think of a program that converts input to output.
-If we have persist state, we add that to the equotion: some input plus some state is converted to some output and a new state.
+If we have persistent state, we add that to the equation: some input plus some state is converted to some output and a new state.
 Since this library does not concern itself with state, we can forget about that all together: We can work completely stateless.

 ###Basics
 To build a codec we need to main parts: something that encodes our model, and something that decodes it.
-So lets start by splitting our problem into two functions: An encoder which converts to json, and a decoder which converts from json.
+So let's start by splitting our problem into two functions: An encoder which converts to JSON, and a decoder which converts from JSON.
 These two functions can be represented as functional interfaces.

 The decoder can look like this
 ```java